bitxiaofeizhang/A2NN-test/README.md

 ***************************************************************************************

-How to run the test_code:
+How to run the ./test_code:

   Environment:

     pytorch 1.10.0 CUDA 11.3